recordedfuture/Azure-Sentinel/Solutions/Recorded Future/Playbooks/readme.md

 # Use cases
 The playbooks provided in the Recorded Future Solution support use cases for detection and incident response.
+Automation of a complete use case will require installation of playbooks and creation of analytic rules configuration of automation rules.
 ## Detection - Risk list

-The TI-Processor pulls configured risk lists from Recorded Future and writes the contained indicators to Sentinels ThreatIntelligenceIndicator table in batches.
+The TI-Processor pulls configured risk lists from Recorded Future and writes the contained indicators to Sentinels ThreatIntelligenceIndicator table in batches via the RecordedFuture-ImportToSentinel playbook.
 ![](Images/2023-04-19-17-08-46.png)

 Analytic rules correlates threat intelligence indicators with logs provided to Sentinel and creates incidents for any matches found.
 ![](Images/2023-04-19-17-46-32.png)